Stan Chambers, Los Angeles TV journalism institution, dies at 91

 That broadcast, at a time when few American households even had a television set, is considered one of the first live broadcasts of a breaking news story.

 "It really brought the city together.
 Los Angeles was a big city, but on this one weekend, it became a small town," Chambers said of the story, according to KTLA.
-"Neighbours would visit neighbours they didn’t know very well.
+"Neighbors would visit neighbors they didn’t know very well.
 They’d sit in front of the set.
 They’d have dinner there.
 They’d go to sleep on the floor, really right up to the end."

 Chambers went on to cover the biggest news events in Los Angeles and elsewhere, including the assassination of Robert F. Kennedy, the Watts riots and Rodney King beating, among thousands of other stories.